 - Unused funds with “use it or lose it” FSAs stay with the employer at the end of the plan year or when an employee leaves the company.

-Of course, no plan is perfect.
 Section 125 cafeteria plans vary depending on the employer’s needs.
 They can also be fairly complicated to put together and administer.
 The plans lock employees into their designated contributions for a full year.
 With few exceptions, employees must wait until the following enrollment season to make plan changes.
 If employees don’t use all their FSA money in the calendar year, they can only roll over a maximum of $550 to the next year.
 Also, unused FSA money may be forfeited if their employment status changes.

 A section 125 cafeteria plan offers a cost-effective benefits plan for companies.
 It can help businesses save money while keeping employees happy.
 Due to the complexity of these plans and their compliance issues, contact a benefits administration professional who specializes in creating and administering these types of plans.